Skip Ribbon Commands

 Squints (Strabismus) - What it is

-Squints can be present all the time or be intermittent, occurring in certain situations, like when the child is reading, tired, daydreaming or looking in the distance.
-The eye that is misaligned may be always in the same eye or alternate between each eye.
+Strabismus can develop at any age, it might be present within the first few months of life or only occur in adulthood.
+The drifting of the eye may be present all the time or may only be observed intermittently, occurring in certain situations like when the individual is tired, daydreaming, or looking into the distance or reading.
+The eye that is drifting may always be the same eye or alternate between each eye.

-A squint can result in defective binocular or stereovision (3D vision).
-Children with squints can also develop lazy eye (medically termed “amblyopia”) where vision in the eye fails to develop properly.
+Having strabismus may also result in poor depth perception and an inability to appreciate 3-dimensional images.
+Children with squints can also develop lazy eye (medically termed "amblyopia") where vision in the eye fails to develop properly.

 Squints (Strabismus) - Symptoms

-Parents will often notice that their child’s eyes may be poorly coordinated or not aligned.
-In certain types of squints, the child may close one eye to obscure a double image or tilt his or her head to achieve better alignment.
+For children with strabismus, parents will often notice that their child’s eyes may be poorly coordinated or not aligned.
+In certain types of squints, the child may close one eye or tilt his/her head to compensate for the eye misalignment.
+Some individuals who develop strabismus in later childhood or adulthood might also experience double vision.

-Many Asian children often appear to have a convergent squint as a result of a prominent skin fold that covers the inner part of the eye, causing the eyes to appear to turn inwards (towards the nasal bridge).
-This is a pseudo squint, and no treatment is necessary.
-Your child’s paediatrician or doctor will often be able to tell you whether your child has a true or pseudo squint and will refer him or her to an ophthalmologist for further assessment and treatment, if necessary.
+Having said that, all children who appear to have misaligned eyes should be reviewed by a doctor.
+Your child’s pediatrician or doctor will often be able to tell you whether your child has a true or pseudo squint and will refer him or her to an ophthalmologist for further assessment and treatment, if necessary.

 Squints (Strabismus) - How to prevent?